-- At the provider's discretion and Assessment Board, decisions can be permitted to repeat a unit. - The student must study the unit again with full attendance and (if required) payment of the unit fee. - The overall unit grade for a successfully completed repeat unit is capped at a Pass for that unit. - Units can only be repeated once.
+- At the provider's discretion and Board of Examiners, decisions can be made to permitted to repeat a unit. - The student must study the unit again with full attendance and payment of the unit fee. - The overall unit grade for a successfully completed repeat unit is capped at a Pass for that unit. - Units can only be repeated once.